North Carolina Hardship Licenses and Limited Driving Privileges: How to Get on the Road Again After a DWI

 Contact an Attorney Today

 You will lose your license if you’re convicted of a DWI in North Carolina.
 It could be for as little as one year if your sentence is a level five, four, or three.
-But, a level one or level two conviction could result in the loss of your license for one year, four years, or permanent loss.
+However, a level one or level two conviction could result in the loss of your license for one year, four years, or permanent loss.
 Yet, all hope is not lost.
-If you are eligible, you may be able to get driving legally through several options.
-While there is technically no such thing as a “hardship license” in NC, under statute § 20‑179.3 there is a limited driving privilege for level 3,4, or 5, DWIs.
+If you are eligible, you may be able to drive legally through several options.
+While there is technically no such thing as a “hardship license” in NC, under statute § 20‑179.3 there are limited driving privileges for level 3,4, or 5, DWIs.

 (1) The person’s employment.